Video Punxsutawney Phil predicts 6 more weeks of winter

 Punxsutawney Phil predicts 6 more weeks of winter

-Punxsutawney Phil awoke this morning to see his shadow which means that -- according to legend -- there will be six more weeks of winter.
+Punxsutawney Phil awoke this morning to see his shadow which means that there will be six more weeks of winter.

 February 2, 2023